Amazon Expands Same-Day Fresh Food Delivery to 1,000 Cities

 There are a couple of caveats to that, though:

-- You can't schedule one- or two-hour deliveries with the new service like you can with Amazon Fresh and Whole Foods.
+- You can't schedule one- or two-hour deliveries with the new service as you can with Amazon Fresh and Whole Foods.

-- There are some products that aren't available with the new service right now.
+- There are some products that aren't yet available.

 To decide if dropping the extra $9.99/month for Amazon Fresh and Whole Foods is worth it, head to Amazon's same-day grocery store and do a test grocery run.